Know Your Noggin

 Most TBIs occur among children, adolescents, young adults and people over age 75, but males ages 14 to 24 are at the greatest risk.

 TBIs often result from sports injuries or car accidents.
-Plus, people who’ve already had one TBI are at an increased risk of sustaining another.
+Plus, people who have already had one TBI are at an increased risk of sustaining another.

 Signs and Symptoms of Brain Injuries

 A brain injury can happen to anyone, anywhere, at any time or any age.
 No two brains are exactly alike, and the signs and symptoms of a brain injury also vary.